jakesylvestre/site/_posts/programming/2013-08-10-NcursesTutorial.md

     make
     sudo make install

 Now comes the last part, configuring CodeBlocks to look for Ncurses.
-Start up CodeBlocks and go to Settings > Compiler and debugger, then go to the tab named ' Linker settings' and add /home/[yourname]/ncurses-5.9/lib/libncurses_g.a and /home/jeroen/ncurses-5.9/lib/libncurses.a (Image here).
-Go to the next tab called ' Search Directories' and add /home/jeroen/ncurses-5.9/ to Compiler, Linker and Resource compiler (Images here).
+Start up CodeBlocks and go to Settings > Compiler and debugger, then go to the tab named ' Linker settings' and add /home/yourname/ncurses-5.9/lib/libncurses_g.a and /home/jeroen/ncurses-5.9/lib/libncurses.a

+(Image here).

+Go to the next tab called 'Search Directories' and add */home/jeroen/ncurses-5.9/* to Compiler, Linker and Resource compiler.

+(Images here)

 You are now done with part 1!

 # Ncurses' basic features